department-of-veterans-affairs/vagov-content/pages/life-insurance/plans.md

 - Is a permanent plan.
 A permanent life insurance plan means that as long as you continue making your premium payments, your plan stays active.
 - Must be purchased before you turn 69 years old
 - Has premium rates that never increase, so your payments will stay the same for as long as you have the policy
 - Loses 50% of its face value on the day before your 70th birthday.
 When you turn 70 and your policy face value decreases, you can buy additional insurance to replace what you lost.
-Additional insurance costs $8.64 per month per $1000.00.
+Additional insurance for this plan costs $8.64 per month per $1000.00.
 - Has loan and cash value

 ## Special ordinary life